NEC V20

 The NEC V20 is a microprocessor that was designed and produced by NEC.
-It is both pin compatible and object code compatible with the Intel 8088, with an instruction set architecture (ISA) similar to that of the Intel 80188 with some extensions.
-The V20 was introduced in March 1984.
+It is both pin compatible and object-code compatible with the Intel 8088, with an instruction set architecture (ISA) similar to that of the Intel 80188 with some extensions.
+The V20 was introduced in November 1982.

 Features

 The V20's die comprised 63,000 transistors; more than double the 29,000 of the 8088 CPU.
 The chip was designed for a clock duty cycle of 50%, compared to the 33% duty cycle used by the 8088.
-The V20 has two, 16-bit wide internal databuses, allowing two data transfers to occur concurrently.
+The V20 has two 16-bit wide internal databuses, allowing two data transfers to occur concurrently.
 Differences like that meant that a V20 could typically complete more instructions in a given time than an Intel 8088 running at the same frequency.

 The V20 was fabricated in 2-micron CMOS technology.
 Early versions ran at speeds of 5, 8, and 10 MHz.
 In 1990, an upgrade to the fabrication process technology resulted in the V20H and V20HL, with improved performance and reduced power consumption.
 Later versions added speeds of 12 and 16 MHz.
 The V20HLs were also completely static, allowing their clock to be stopped.

-The V20 was described as 16 bits wide internally.
+The V20 was described as 16-bits wide internally.
 It used an 8-bit external data bus that was multiplexed onto the same pins as the low byte of the address bus.
-Its 20-bit wide address bus was able to address 1 MB.
+Its 20-bit wide address bus was able to address 1 MB of memory.